COVID-19 - Update and Status

 Further details on entering the UK can be found on the Government website.

-Strict social distancing must be practiced, along with a host of other precautions
+In all cases strict social distancing must be practised, along with a host of other industry specific precautions.

 Status of service delivery: